By 1910, Northern Pacific & the Chicago, Milwaukee, & St.

 Larry's Service Center, Stern Motors, Randy's Sales & Service, Stelter Repair,

-Roehl Transfer Inc., Schock Real Estate, B & L Lounge, Star Grocery, Hertz
+Roehl Transfer Inc., Schock Real Estate, B & L Lounge, The Leipziger Cafe, Star Grocery, Hertz

 Brother's Inc., the U.S. Postal Service, New Leipzig Grain, & Dakota Community

 The community's spiritual needs are provided by the New Leipzig Churches—St.